 Paint on a canvas or with watercolors .
 Freely sculpt out of clay or Play-Doh.
-Play an instrument, even if you get the notes wrong.
 Create your own vision board with visuals from magazines.
 Complete coloring pages.
 ProTip: Use a coloring app if you don't have art supplies.

 Create a mask to represent yourself or your soul as you perceive it when you are actively helping someone or participating in your career.
 Paint another mask to represent yourself and your contentment with where you are in life right now.